zsunberg/CU-Optimization-Materials/project/report_assignment.md

 2. Background and Related Work

-3. Problem Formulation (make sure to clearly define S, A, T, and R if you are using an MDP example)
+3. Problem Formulation

 4. Solution Approach

-5. Results (plots and tables - quantify the uncertainty if possible)
+5. Results (plots and/or tables)

 6. Conclusion (and possible Future Work if you want to describe potential extensions)